Krasnoyarsk: Sports

 Krasnoyarsk is a center of Siberian sports.
 Areas, where Krasnoyarsk excels compared to other Russian cities, include rugby union, bandy, and freestyle wrestling.

 Yenisey was the Soviet bandy champions every year in the 1980s as well as in 1991.
 The first Russian title came in 2001.
 In 2014 they became champions of the Bandy Super League and had the highest average attendance, 5 747.
 In 2015 the league title was won again as well as in 2016.
-At the 2019 Winter Universiade, bandy will feature as a demonstration sport for the first time and tournaments for both men and women will be held.
+At the 2019 Winter Universiade, bandy was due to feature as a demonstration sport for the first time and tournaments for both men and women were planned.
 An indoor stadium will be built for the occasion.
 It is planned to be ready for use by the end of 2018.
 The complexity of the construction is considered unique.

 The city is considered a stronghold of rugby union in Russia, to the extent that the Rugby Union of Russia was headquartered locally for many years.
 Two Krasnoyarsk clubs, Krasny Yar and Enisey-STM, participate in the national Professional Rugby League, and European Rugby Challenge Cup, the second-tier pan-European club competition.
 Matches take precedence in the local media, and the city derby match can attract crowds of about 3000–5000.
 Many players of the Russian national rugby team hail from the area.
 Some of Russia's international rugby matches are played at the Central Stadium.

 Former Carolina Hurricanes left winger Alexander Semin is from Krasnoyarsk.

 Host of the international wrestling tournament named after Ivan Yarygin.